 Ichigo daifuku is best eaten the same day as the mochi will harden over time and the juices from the strawberry might start to leak out.

 I would say the maximum time to keep them is 24 hours.
-Store them in an airtight container in the fridge to stop them from drying out (you can also individually wrap them in plastic wrap to protect them further).
+Store them in an airtight container in the warmest part of your fridge to stop them from drying out (you can also individually wrap them in plastic wrap to protect them further).

 In conclusion, keep refrigerated and eat within 24 hours.